apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 ### How to configure Kubernetes HA Services

-Session Mode, Per-Job Mode, and Application Mode clusters support using the Kubernetes high availability service.
+Session Mode and Application Mode clusters support using the Kubernetes high availability service.
 Users just need to add the following Flink config options to [flink-configuration-configmap.yaml](#common-cluster-resource-definitions).
 All other yamls do not need to be updated.

 <span class="label label-info">Note</span> The filesystem which corresponds to the scheme of your configured HA storage directory must be available to the runtime.
-Refer to [custom Flink image]({% link deployment/resource-providers/standalone/docker.md %}#customize-flink-image) and [enable plugins]({% link deployment/resource-providers/standalone/docker.md %}#using-plugins) for more information.
+Refer to [custom Flink image]({% link deployment/resource-providers/standalone/docker.md %}#advanced-customization) and [enable plugins]({% link deployment/resource-providers/standalone/docker.md %}#using-filesystem-plugins) for more information.

 {% highlight yaml %}
 apiVersion: v1